-- Learn to apply everything that is learned into our daily lives.
+- Learn to bring it into our daily lives.

 Like the 8-week course, sessions build on the previous ones, and of course, assume that you will practise in between sessions.
-Here’s a brief outline of the twelve sessions to run on Wednesday evenings from 30th September:
+Here’s a brief outline of the twelve sessions to run on Wednesday’s

 - Learn to reliably stabilise and deploy this gateway to our experience.